-Growing up is tough, we’ll all agree to that.
+Hello friends, growing up is tough, I’m sure we can all agree.
 For some it’s tougher than others.
-Without getting to heavy, or calling out the little violins to soon.
+Without getting too heavy, or calling out the little violins to accompany this post.
 I will just say growing up for me was in deed tough.
 I grew up far too fast and skipped over the “being a kid” part completely.

 I used to envy the sibling connections I’d see in my friend’s families.
-I used to spend a lot of time alone.
+I spent a lot of time alone.
 I often wrote in my diary about how nice it would be to have a sister to confide in.
 Someone closer to my age.
 Someone to lean on, and share confidences with.

-I always had very strong friendships and a diverse group of friends.
-But, there still was no substitute for the sister I had always wanted.
-A recent announcement on the Oprah Winfrey show regarding the discovery of her half-sister brought forward something I never thought I’d write a blog about…….
+I always had very comfortable friendships and a diverse group of friends.
+But they were no substitute for the sister I had always wanted.
+A recent announcement on the Oprah Winfrey show regarding the discovery of her half-sister brought forward something I never thought I’d write a blog post about.

 You may wonder why I have a photo of Blythe dolls on this post.
 My big sister’s company created Blythe.
+She owns a company called Cross World Connections (CWC) she also represents well known artists.
 My sister is an extraordinary woman.
 She has many successful ventures and is also a hula teacher.
 I am proud to know her, to love her, and to call her my sister.
-She has a blog too CLICK HERE
+She has a blog too, please click HERE.

 Do you have siblings?